-DTaP DT/DTP Tdap 6 years and under: 4 or 5 doses of a diphtheria, tetanus, and pertussis vaccine with the last dose given on or after the 4th birthday.
-7 years and older: 3 or 4 doses of a diphtheria, tetanus and pertussis vaccine with the last dose given on or after the 4th birthday.
-A dose of Tdap can be considered as one of the doses.
-11 years and older: A one-time dose of Tdap.
-If a child turns 11 on or after the first day of school, they are required to have Tdap prior to the first day of the next school year.
-A Tdap vaccine given on or after the 7 th birthday meets the school requirement.
-D.11 Grades K-4: 3 or 4 doses with one dose on or after the 4 th Polio birthday, with the last two doses separated by 6 months.
-Grades 5-12: 3 doses, with the last dose given on or after the 4 th birthday i or 4 doses regardless of age at administration.
+6 years and under : 4 or 5 doses with the last dose given on or after the 4 th birthday.
+Diphtheria, Tetanus, and Pertussis DTaP 7 years and older : 3, 4, or 5 doses with the last dose given on or after the 4 th birthday.
+DT/DTP Tdap/Td Grades 7-12 : 1 dose of Tdap is required for entry into 7 th grade.
+Polio Grades K-11 : 3 or 4 doses with the last dose given on or after the 4 th birthday and the last 2 doses separated by 6 months or more.
+Grade 12 : 3 doses, with the last dose given on or after the 4 th birthday.
+OR 4 doses regardless of age at administration.
 Hepatitis B Grades K-12: 3 doses at acceptable intervals.
 MMR Grades K-12: 2 does required; the first dose must be on or after the 1 st birthday.
-Varicella Grades K-7: 2 doses.
-Grades 8-12: 2 doses. the 3 rd dose was 2.
-Varicella vao 3.
-Varicella vao d IPV/OPV polio schedule was used, 4 doses are always required, even if s after the 4 th birthday. ccination or laboratory confirmation of chicken pox disease is required. ccination, history of chicken pox disease, or laboratory confirmation of sease is required.
+Varicella Grades K-12: 2 doses with the first dose administered on or after (Chicken the 1st birthday OR laboratory confirmation of immunity.
+History Pox) of natural immunity without lab confirmation of immunity is NOT acceptable.